Gunman in Mohammad cartoon attack in Texas monitored for years

 "We are Americans and we believe in America," Dunston Simpson told ABC News.
 "What my son did reflects very badly on my family."

+Social media posters claiming affiliation with the group, including a British Twitter user who has been described as one of Islamic State's top computer experts, have praised the attackers, though experts warn that militant groups have been known to claim credit for attacks with which they were never involved.

-(Additional reporting by Mark Hosenball in Washington, D.C., Nancy Wiechec in Phoenix, Lisa Garza and Laura Buckman in Garland, Texas, Colleen Jenkins in Winston-Salem, North Carolina, Mary Wisniewski in Chicago, Julia Edwards aboard Air Force One, and Ahmed Tolba in Cairo, Egypt; Writing by Fiona Ortiz and Ian Simpson; Editing by Janet Lawrence, Leslie Adler and Jeffrey Benkoe)
+(Additional reporting by Mark Hosenball in Washington, D.C., Nancy Wiechec in Phoenix, Lisa Garza and Laura Buckman in Garland, Texas, Colleen Jenkins in Winston-Salem, North Carolina, Mary Wisniewski in Chicago and Julia Edwards aboard Air Force One; Writing by Fiona Ortiz and Ian Simpson; Editing by Frances Kerry, Jeffrey Benkoe and Leslie Adler)